lewis00001/MineX/README.md

 * If playing for the first time, you will be provided with a basic spaceship capable of taking you to the nearest asteroid.
 * Once on the asteroid, you will gather random precious ores to fill your cargo for the return trip.
 * After selling the materials, your account will cummulate to enable you to make upgrades to your spaceship.
-* After you upgrade to the next improved vessel, you can travel to further asteroids to gather even more valuable ores.
+* After upgrading to the next improved vessel, you can travel to further asteroids and gather even more valuable ores to enhance your wealth.

 ## <a name="instructions"> Instructions </a>
 To get started you will need these applications: